GradSTAR: OAAA Mentoring Program

 University participants (new and returning) should complete an on-line application and attend one orientation session before the first mentoring event.

 How often shall mentor and student meet?

 We encourage mentors and students to keep in touch and meet in person at least once a month.
 The meetings can be centered on academics, shared research, or informal conversations, depending on the pair.
 Students are required to attend at least two additional meetings each semester with Dean Thomas.
 Failure to attend and/or communicate in a timely manner with her can result in being dropped from the program (and not being placed in future semesters).
 Mentors also meet mid-year with Dean thomas to share their experiences.

 Can I choose my own mentor or student?

 Yes, you can.
 It is best to let Dean Thomas know when you apply if you would like a specific mentor or student.
 Then, state that on your application, so that you can be assigned that person at the start of the new academic year.
 If the student is a new applicant, s/he must attend an orientation session or meet individually with Dean Thomas before the first group event.

 Either party can suggest a change, if another mentor or student is available.
 However, many pairs find that committing to meet for one academic year helps them to learn from the experience.
 Dean Thomas is available to provide resources and support, as needed.

 What shall I do to keep the relationship alive?

-Having lunch together on Grounds, e-mailing and texting each other are common ways that mentors and students stay in touch.
-Face-to-face meeting at least once a month is ideal, especially if mentors and students share strong research or academic interests.
+Having lunch together on Grounds, e-mailing, talking by phone/FaceTiming, and texting each other are common ways that mentors and students stay in touch.
+Face-to-face meetings at least once a month is are ideal especially if mentors and students share strong research or academic interests; however, virtual meetings may be preferred given one’s comfort level.
 Anything that shows your interest, care and commitment will promote the relationship.